Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Your level of gratitude determines your level of happiness, as well as your potential for success.
 It’s difficult to be happy without gratitude.”

-Burg is author of The Go-Giver, Endless Referrals and several other sales and marketing books.
-He was named one of the Most Influential Leaders by the American Management Association and was named one of the Top 200 Most Influential Authors in the World by Richtopia.
-One of his focuses is on the free enterprise system, believing that the amount of money you make is directly proportional to how many people you serve.
+Burg co-authored the international bestseller The Go-Giver, along with Endless Referrals and several other sales and marketing books.
+The American Management Association named him one of the Most Influential Leaders, and Richtopia named him one of the Top 200 Most Influential Authors in the World.

 Mark Divine